1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

    `#define AVERAGES`

    If you want to create 24h averages from certain parameters, the definement must be activated (default setting).

-   `bool logAverageValues = false;`

-   If you want the averages to be logged to a microSD card within the file *averages.txt*, you need to change the default setting and change the variable to `true`.
-If you don't want to have these values logged, the variable must be set to `false` as per default.

-   Further more you have to list the specific numbers of the parameters you want to be calculated.
+   Further more you have to list the specific numbers of the parameters (up to 40) you want to be calculated.
 E.g.:

    ```
    int avg_parameters[40] = {